Location: 621 Capitol Way S

 mid-Century modern, Religious institutions

 As the capital of Washington State, accommodations have played an important role in the life of Olympia.
 The photographic record shows the gradual growth and transformation of this downtown hotel, across from Sylvester Park.
 In 1890 the hotel (variously called the Governor House and the Mitchell Hotel) was a three story structure with columned entryway (see above left).
 It was developed by William H. Mitchell, a pioneer businessman.
-In 1928, a larger, seven-story brick structure was built to the south.
+Some time before 1908, the hotel was expanded to the south.
+In 1928, a larger, seven-story brick structure was built at the location.
 This building was damaged during the 1949 earthquake but still in existence in 1960.
+The hotel featured a spa (called sanatarium baths), dining room, and gift shop.
+The gift shop was operated by Tate Henry Rogers, member of the Henry family of early settlers to Olympia (see links below for sanatarium, dining room, and gift shop images)

 The current structure, built in 1971 for the Ramada Inn franchise, was designed by Camp, Dresser, McKee, following the “form follows function” philosophy.